- The Tutoring Program

 - Why There May Not Be Tutors For Every Course

 - Early Alert Program | Early Alert Program (How To's)

 MiraCosta College offers a comprehensive, free peer tutoring program for any student enrolled in a non-STEM course at the college.
 The purpose of the program is to enhance student retention and success by providing academic assistance to students having difficulty with subject matter and/or study skills.

 Tutoring is provided in courses across the credit curriculum by a staff of 20-25 tutors each semester.
-Services are available at the Oceanside campus whenever classes are in session.
-Tutoring is provided by individual appointment in the tutoring center and on a drop-in basis (check with tutoring center for a current schedule of drop-in tutoring).
-Students wanting to make an appointment to see a tutor may do so in person or by phone.
+Services are available in Zoom and at the Oceanside campus whenever classes are in session.
+Tutoring is provided by individual appointment and on a drop-in basis (check with tutoring center for a current schedule of drop-in tutoring).
+Students wanting to make an appointment to see a tutor may do so online, in person or by phone.
 Appointments are generally scheduled a minimum of 24 hours in advance, to allow tutors time to prepare, and usually last 50 minutes.

 At the Community Learning Center we offer free tutoring for GED, English, ESL, Citizenship, Adult High School Diploma, study and test taking skills.
-Help is available on a drop-in or appointment basis Monday - Thursday from 11am - 8pm and Fridays from 10am - 2pm.
+Help is available on a drop-in or appointment basis.

 Students seek tutoring on a voluntary basis.
 No student is required to be tutored, although faculty often strongly encourage the use of the services.
 Students who utilize tutoring have higher success, retention, and re-enrollment rates than those who do not.

 Tutoring is available for students needing help with:

 - study skills

 Any student enrolled in a MiraCosta College course and attending class regularly is eligible for free tutoring.
 Students will render themselves ineligible for continued tutoring in a given semester if they fail to appear for two appointments.